 If you're too late to book a place try the most popular alternative, the Choquequirao Trail.
 Or walk the Lares Trek, commonly the ‘people’s trail’.

-From roasted guinea pig to the world's most pungent potatoes, Peru's cuisine isn't for the faint hearted – but fortune favours the brave.
+From roasted guinea pig to the world's most pungent potatoes, Peru's cuisine isn't for the faint of heart – but fortune favours the brave.

 Cuy (guinea pig) is Peru’s most notorious taste experience.
-It is most easily found in highland towns like Cusco and the Urubamba valley.
-Get out of the main square and burrow deep into the back streets for a more authentic experience.
+It is most easily found in highland towns such as Cusco and the Urubamba valley.
+Get out of the main square and burrow into the back streets for a more authentic experience.

-If meat’s your thing but you can’t stomach guinea pig, then head for Arequipa.
+Of course, it's certainly not for everyone.
+If meat’s your thing but you can't bear to eat guinea pig, then head for Arequipa.
 Sitting in the shadow of El Misti volcano, the mountain’s sillar stone is ubiquitous in the old quarter.

 Potatoes have been cultivated in the Andes for 10,000 years and even today, there are 3,800 different types on offer.